cemckinley/kuato/README.md

 ## Command line usage

+- `curl -L cemckinley.github.com/grunt-build-scaffold/install | bash`
+ Installs the scaffold generator command 'gbs' and all dependencies
+- `gbs`
+ Create a new project
 - `grunt run`:
  Lints and tests code, copies and processes code to a 'temp' folder, and starts a local static web server on port 8000.
 All web files will be watched for changes.
 Coming soon: a live reload feature.
 - `grunt build`: